 - ☐ Additional positions you need to open?

 The animal health industry has seen a 5-15% increase in client demand on average and there are no signs this growth will slow down anytime soon.
 Being prepared to cope with added demand will be key going forward.

 Any additional solutions you’d add to this list?
 Drop us a note and let us know.

-Matt Shivers is Director of Business Development at IndeVets.
+Matt Shivers is the Vice President of Hospital Success at IndeVets.